Ep.8: Mine Hunting

 In other words, even if the GPR shows anomalies, we'd still need to dig it up to see if those anomalies are bones.

-It wouldn't be super super difficult to do a couple test pits here and see if we can find the outline of the septic tank itself.
+It wouldn't be super difficult to do a couple test pits here and see if we can find the outline of the septic tank itself.

 Just as I'm starting to imagine Aaron and Lindsay's beautiful yard riddled with test pits, Aaron seems to read my mind.
+We're planning on doing some landscaping later in June.

 Better now than June is what you're saying.

 I'm genuinely taken aback by how willing Aaron and Lindsay are to support this search, whatever it looks like.
+It's a kindness we are incredibly lucky to have encountered.

+And so with Aaron's blessing, we start digging.
 I'm just trying to get the topsoil off because once you do that, everything else is so much easier.

-I just want the topsoil.
+I just want the topsoil to be able to do it.

+Do you remember how deep it went down?
 I mean, it was at surface level, but when they filled it in, they did have excavators out here, so it would have been very easy to

 put excess stuff on top.